1st Sant Sat Guru

 In 1858, Pratap aka 'Chachaji' (Soamiji's brother) had told Huzur Maharaj (Salig Ram), with whom he had worked at the post office, of the divinity of his brother as a Param Sant Sat Guru and arranged the historic meeting of the two at Soami Ji Maharaj's home in Panni Gali.
 After five or so hours spent with Him in the 'room within a room', when Huzur Maharaj emerged he had pro-claimed, "I have finally found the one I was seeking!"
 This began a relationship that would last some 20 years, where Huzur Maharaj would perform every task high and low for His Sat Guru and was the first to recognize who He truly was - Radhasoami Dayal in human form.
 Huzur Maharaj had written the following about this event: "RADHASOAMI Name was revealed by the Supreme Being Himself when the humble devotees of Soami Ji Maharaj, as a result of their successful Abhyas (meditation) and Satsang, came to realize His exalted position and immense spiritual powers and when He too, in His Grace and Mercy, enabled them to recognize Him, they started addressing Him by the appellation of RADHASOAMI, the Name of the Original Abode from where He made His advent to this world for showering HIs Grace on Jivas in this Kali Yuga."
 It is a well documented fact that Soami Ji Maharaj did not reveal the Supreme Mantra of RADHASOAMI to any of His disciples prior to meeting Huzur Maharaj.
 Why?
 Because as Babuji Maharaj (5th Sat Guru) had said, They were of the same soul, one fulfilling the function of Swatah Sant and the other as His Gurumukh, or perfect disciple and successor, and only by meeting could They redeem humanity.

-In 1861, at the insistence and prayer of Huzur Maharaj, Soami Ji Maharaj began public Satsang at His home and would eventually initiate thousands into the Radhasoami Faith.
+After the insistence and prayer of Huzur Maharaj, Soami Ji Maharaj began public Satsang at His home in the spring of 1861, and would eventually initiate thousands into the Radhasoami Faith.
 Throughout His Sar Bachan Poetry and Sar Bachan Prose, jointly published by Huzur Maharaj and Chachaji, He revealed 'RADHASOAMI' as the Supreme Mantra that would lead jivas to Sat Lok and not the 'Five Names' as has been erroneously represented by some Sant Mat groups.
 During these years, Soami Ji Maharaj had also stated, "I do not know whether I am Guru, or Rai Salig Ram (Huzur Maharaj) is my Guru."
-Thus confirming the spiritual attainment of Huzur Maharaj and that They indeed had both come directly from Radhasoami Dham (18th and highest spiritual region).
+Thus, confirming the spiritual attainment of Huzur Maharaj and that They indeed had both come from Radhasoami Dham (18th and highest spiritual region).

 That Huzur Maharaj was the sole Sant Sat Guru successor to Soami Ji Maharaj was also confirmed by the August Founder's wife Radhaji, His brother Chachaji and all of His top disciples.